-In 2025, the CSU Spur campus employed an estimated 106 full-time staff to support its wide range of educational and community programs with plans to employ a similar number in future years.
-To better understand the campus's economic contribution, CSI modeled its 2025-2027 impact using campus-wide employment figures and modeling the relevant impact of employment in industries such as education and support services which CSU supports.
+In 2025, the CSU Spur campus employed an estimated 106 full-time staff to support its wide range of educational and community programs.
+To better understand the campus's economic contribution, CSI modeled its 2025 impact using campus-wide employment figures and modeling the relevant impact of employment in industries such as education and support services which CSU supports.

-Between 2025-2027, CSU Spur is projected to generate over \$65 million in GDP and \$49.3 million in personal income in Colorado.
+In 2025, CSU Spur is projected to generate \$21.3 million in GDP and over \$16 million in personal income in Colorado.
 These figures are expected to grow as the campus attracts more visitors and continues to expand its programming in future years.